jbotello7381/pmacct_to_pnda.io/README.md

 }
 </pre>

-Namespace, type and name are part of avro envelop, and we don’t need to prepare the data to match those fields.
+Namespace, type and name are part of avro envelope, and we don’t need to prepare the data to match those fields.
 However, timestamp, src, host_ip and rawdata need to exist in order for logstash to transform the input to avro encoding.